mikasmart/moodle-report_benchmark/README.md

 ## License

-Copyright ©2016 onwards, Mickaël Pannequin <mickael.pannequin@gmail.com>
+Copyright ©2016 onwards, Mickaël Pannequin <m.pannequin@xperteam.fr>

 - All the source code is licensed under GPL 3 or any later version
 - The documentation is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International